MaartenPJ/ADS-portfolio/README.md

 I wrote some scripts to visualise audio in several different forms (waveform, fft, (regular) spectrogram, mel spectrogram, MFCC) [link to scripts]

 I wrote a significant part of the final paper and I presented (parts of) 5 presentations.
 2 external and 3 internal presentations.
+I also took part in creating most powerpoints, as we usually created those in a meeting with the whole group.
 A more detailed description of my contribution to the paper can be found further on in this document in the part Communication - writing paper.

 - learning objectives